–On Tap Now–

 These beers are not currently pouring in the taproom, but you might find them out and about…

-Kölsch Brewed in the likeness of a style unique to Cologne, Germany, where dozens of breweries produce light ales with tremendous drinkability, our Summer Ale is brewed with nothing more than Pilsner and Munich malts, and Sterling hops.
+Kölsch Brewed in the likeness of a style unique to Cologne, Germany, where dozens of breweries produce light ales with tremendous drinkability, our take on the style is brewed with nothing more than Pilsner and Munich malts, and Sterling hops.
 The result is a lightly fruity but crisp and refreshing quaff.
 Alcohol: 4.6% ABV, Bitterness: 25 IBU.

 Pump Up the Volume A blast of pumpkin pie aroma introduces you to this full-bodied and fairly malty beer.
 We brew it with fresh Washington pumpkin and add cinnamon, ginger, cloves, nutmeg, cardamom, and vanilla after fermentation.
 It finishes with a very subtle warmth.
 Alcohol: 6.8% ABV, Bitterness: 35 IBU.